Cellular or Bluetooth RPM Devices & How To Choose

 Cellular and Bluetooth Medical Monitoring Devices

-One major benefit of remote patient monitoring is that it makes submitting vital statistics to providers fast and easy.
-With Bluetooth and cellular medical monitoring devices, physicians can immediately receive and measure physiologic data such as a patient’s heart rate, weight, oxygen saturation, pulse rate, glucose levels, and more.
-With this consistent data flow, providers see a complete overview and record of patient vital signs.
+With both Bluetooth and cellular medical monitoring devices, physicians can receive a patient’s biometric data in real-time, such as a patient’s heart rate, weight, oxygen saturation, pulse rate, glucose levels, and more.
+With this consistent data flow, providers see a complete overview and record of a patient’s daily vital signs.

 Remote patient monitoring has the power to engage and empower patients while improving patient adherence to treatment plans.
 Providers can choose from a growing list of FDA-cleared cellular or Bluetooth remote patient monitoring devices.
-Ultimately, the better option is the one that works best for your patient population, organizational workflows, and remote patient monitoring goals.
+Ultimately, when it comes to Bluetooth vs. cellular RPM devices, the better option is the one that works best for your patient population, organizational workflow, and RPM program goals.

 • Connects to cellular carriers in the U.S.